 Some foundational questions still require attention in our growing customer success community.
 These questions include customer success funding and reporting, as well as appropriate customer segmentation.
 As SaaS companies mature, they are presented with bigger challenges that are associated with scaling.

-Over the years, TSIA has conducted surveys, published researches, held webinars and virtual summits in the customer success community.
+Over the years, TSIA has conducted surveys, published research, held webinars, and virtual summits in the customer success community.
 These efforts are geared towards presenting viable solutions to the challenges of building customer success at scale.
 Mature SaaS companies are generally more concerned with the elements of scaling customer success.
 Their inquiries include the best approaches to:

 To remedy the limitation, companies invest in their customer experience capabilities and execute customer journey maps to uncover the best experience for each segment.
 Segmentation is often based on revenue or ARR but it can also be based on geography, industry, product, etc. This splits the customer base into SMBs, mid-market, and enterprise companies.

-A customer to CSM ratio is then applied for each segment with as low as 1000:1 for digital touch model and as high as 15:1 for high touch model.
+A customer-to-CSM ratio is then applied for each segment, with as low as 1000:1 for the digital touch model and as high as 15:1 for the high touch model.
 The right segmentation is crucial to success since each customer’s experience is ultimately determined by their assigned segment.

 The Low Touch Study

 In 2018, TSIA worked with 30 members to explore the low touch/digital strategy.
 It aimed at discovering operational metrics and useful practices that have increased customer success in the segment.
 Some questions asked in the survey were similar to the core TSIA benchmark.
 The TSIA core benchmark is the gold standard with results that are similar to the high touch model using a 15:1 CSM ratio.

 The survey revealed how the participants defined the low-touch segment in their organizations: